7 Questions About Medical School Applications

 3. Which medical schools should I apply to?

-You need to do some serious research to determine which schools will make your final list.
 Medical school applicants often make the mistake of limiting their selections too much.
 That could mean they focus all their efforts on reach schools, frame their entire application to please one program, or automatically discount a school based on a misconception.

 4. How many schools should I apply to?